Since this iframe isn't working...

 Put your hands in the air like you want to hit those AIR notes!

 So, I've saved the best for last.
 SEGA's CHUNITHM is absolutely fantastic!
 The version I got to play is the PARADISE LOST one, which is the last one that is actually compatible with the old 60fps cabinets (the later versions were developed for new 120fps cabs, and have a giant input delay when played on the 60fps cabs, which for a rhythm game is absolutely unacceptable).
-Anyways, this game is SO FREAKIN' GOOD!
+[UPDATE: Apparently that was only an issue with early versions of CHUNITHM NEW] Anyways, this game is SO FREAKIN' GOOD!
 So, the controller is a touch controller with two sensors at the sides for checking if your hands are in the air.
 This provides for some crazy fun gameplay, with notes requiring you to slide your fingers around, and then ending with an arrow that forces you to rise your hand, and many other things like that.

 Yes, your hands will move a lot, and the game feels so good to play!
 The music selection is ridiculously varied, so you'll definitely find something you'll like, the charts are really fun to play with quite a bit of variety.
 This game just hits all the right spots for me!